National identity card (Sri Lanka): NIC number until 2015

-NICs issued before 1 January 2016, each NIC has a unique 9 digit number and a letter, in the format 000000000V (where 0 is a digit and V is a letter).
-The first two digits of the number are the holder's year of birth (e.g.: 91xxxxxxxx for someone born in 1991).
-The next three digits contain the number of days in the year of the person's birth.
-For females, 500 is added to the number of days.
+NICs issued before 1 January 2016, each NIC has a unique 9 digit number and a letter, in the format 911042754V (where 0 is a digit and V is a letter).
+The first two digits of the number are the holder's year of birth (e.g.: 91 for someone born in 1991).
+The next three digits contain the number of the day in the year for the person's birth.
+For women, 500 is added to the number of days.
 The next three digits are serial number of the issued day.
 The next digit is the check digit.
 The final letter is generally a 'V' which indicates that the holder is eligible to vote in the area.
 In some cases the final letter can be 'X' which usually indicates the holder is not eligible to vote; possibly because they were not permanent residents of Sri Lanka when applying for an NIC.

 NIC number since 2016

 From 1 January 2016, each new NIC has a unique 12 digit number.
 The first four digits of the number are the holder's year of birth (e.g.: 197419202757 for someone born in 1974).
 The next three digits contain the number of days till his birthday from January 1st.
-For females, 500 is added to the number of days.
+For women, 500 is added to the number of days.
 The next four digits are the serial number.
 The last digit is the check digit.